 Quite.
 With some qualifications.

 I wouldn’t use the word truth too often since it tends to be taken as an absolute, based on culturally ubiquitous oversimplifications itself.
-Instead, I would be more comfortable talking about perceptions of reality from a variety of perspectives that are not mutually exclusive, even if they should conflict.
+Instead, I would be more comfortable talking about perceptions of reality from a variety of perspectives that are not mutually exclusive, even if they should appear to be in conflict.
 For example, the underlying reality might be that ‘night fell’, but whether this was a beautiful transition from day to night, a period of anxiety and dread, or a barely noticed and mundane change is open to qualitative interpretation.

 If nightfall is the truth, without necessarily entailing the qualitative perceptions about it, I could live with the term.
 Unfortunately, people are rarely that rational or thoughtful.
 Particularly not when reductionists come along to impose quantitative models on human decision-making, of which Nagel says: